On the surface, the days of Sefiras HaOmer seem to have two, somewhat contradictory themes:

 You should have compassion on this person and make every effort to find some justification for his actions— even if he is known to be a rasha (a wicked person).

-By not arousing judgment upon someone who is overwhelmed by internal conflict and the struggle with his yetzer hara, you fulfill the verse “You shall not incline the judgment of your poor in his dispute” (Shemos 23:6).
-In the end, you will arouse favorable heavenly judgments upon him.
+By not making a negative judgment about someone who is overwhelmed by internal conflict and the struggle with his yetzer hara, you fulfill the verse “You shall not incline the judgment of your poor in his dispute” (Shemos 23:6).
+Instead, you can arouse favorable heavenly judgments upon him.

 Every Jew no matter how far away he is from Hashem and his true tafkid in the world, still has a chelek Elokah mima’al, a Divine spark of kedusha, within him that no one else in the world possesses.
 He is, at any given moment, a tzaddik in potential: